mpdunne/easyloader/README.md

 However they're not always fast!
 Torch DataLoaders load data one sample at a time and concatenate the result, which can be useful for distributed training tasks and for loading files from disk, but is generally inefficient.
 For heavy data sets data retrieval can end up taking a sizeable (and unnecessary) chunk of training time.

 **EasyLoader** provides a set of PyTorch data sets and ready to use data loader classes that efficiently load data orders of magnitude faster than PyTorch DataLoaders alone, removing hidden data bottlenecks from model training.
-They also contain a selection a few features to make data loading pain-free!
+They also contain a few extra features to make data loading pain-free!

 ## Usage